alco-company/mortimer-bellis/WORKLOG.md

 - set country_key as select - and validate
 - prepare system_test for login_as using has_secure_password not Devise
 - add '?' to integration organizationID - https://mortimer.pro/dk/vejledninger/dinerointegration
+- change argument from cls to css for Icons::*

 ### 13/5/2025